 - Sustainable development

 Cape Town TV broadcasts free-to-air in the greater Cape Town area and nationally on DStv and FreeVision.
 The channel currently reaches an average monthly viewership of 2.5 million and appeals to a wide range of age, income and language groups.

 In September 2022 Cape Town TV launched on South Africa’s digital terrestrial transmission (DTT) platform with a broadcast footprint across Cape Town and surrounding areas, reaching up to Stellenbosch, the West Coast and the southern peninsula, In 2025 this footprint will be extended to the whole of the Western Cape reaching a potential audience of 4.5 million viewers.

 Cape Town TV produces and acquires content that is socially relevant, educational, informative and entertaining.
 The channel broadcasts 24 hours a day with a variety of programmes including local and international news, talk shows, magazine programmes and documentaries.

 The station produces a number of “flagship” in-house shows and acquires premium, international content such as Al Jazeera International News and social documentaries.

 The majority of shows on the channel are produced by local producers through innovative commissioning practices which allow organisations and individuals to submit content proposals.
 Selected producers are offered access to equipment, training and sales support and income is shared on a revenue-share basis.
 Independent producers can submit proposals for TV series and monetize them through sponsorship deals.

-The channel produces 15 hours of content per week including:
+The channel produces 15 hours of content per week.
+This consists of:

-- Ek Se: A daily, live youth edutainment show produced by and for youth that provides a platform for youth development
+- EKSÊ: A daily youth edutainment show produced by and for youth that provides a platform for youth development.

-- Hype it Up: A popular youth music show that showcases up and coming talent.
+- Home Grown: A popular youth music show that showcases local talent.